There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 And here’s a fun fact about Koyasan – most of the temples in the town were converted into hotels.
 This is an opportunity to have a really unique experience, and spend a night in an authentic temple.
 I recommend you look into lodgings there, and book a room with scenic views of the mountains.

+I like to have a flexible itinerary, so here is your first option.
 Since we spent most of yesterday in the eastern part of the city, today it is time to explore central and western Nara more.
 I suggest you head to Heijō Palace Remains first thing in the morning.
 This reconstruction of the 8th century palace is very interesting, and you get the opportunity to learn something about the original palace that stood there.

 There should be some snacks and refreshments on site, which will come in handy if you didn’t have breakfast yet.